dharmatech/Symbolism/README.md

 [GiNaC](http://www.ginac.de/) and [SymbolicC++](http://issc.uj.ac.za/symbolic/symbolic.html) are of course very inspirational.

+[Tutorial](Examples/symbolism-linux.md) on how to build and run a simple Symbolism program on Linux.

 The "PSE 5E" examples and problems in the unit tests are from the textbook "Physics for Scientists and Engineers, 5th Edition" by Serway and Jewett.
-Here's an [index](https://github.com/dharmatech/Symbolism/blob/master/Examples/unit-test-index.md) of some of the examples.
+Here's an [index](Examples/unit-test-index.md) of some of the examples.

 [Here's a walk-through of solving a physics problem](https://gist.github.com/dharmatech/d6d499f14c808b159689).